kmck/tree-stringify/README.md

 # tree-stringify

-Transforms an object into a beautiful tree
+Transforms an object into a beautiful tree.

+Check out the [demo](https://kmck.github.io/tree-stringify/), if you like.

 ## Installation